-Fishing lines are part of essential fishing accessories that every angler must have as a component of his fishing gear.
+Fishing lines are essential fishing accessories that every angler must have as a component of his fishing gear.
 Purchasing a good and effective line is not an easy task.
 Beginners and fishing enthusiasts might feel confused about which product to buy.

 The following are the things to consider when buying line for conventional reels: